-Dietary intervention studies with different sources of flavan-3-ols, such as cocoaflavanols (9-11) or grape-seed extracts (12) have shown a potentially beneficial effect on vascular function.
+Dietary intervention studies with different sources of flavan-3ols, such as cocoa flavanols [9-11] or grape seed extracts [12], have shown a potentially beneficial effect on vascular function.
 However, data from observational studies are more ambiguous.
-Data from anthropological research in a population with high habitual intake of cocoa, the Kuna of Panama, suggest that flavan-3-ol intake can improve vascular function (13), but results form the Nurses Health Studies and Health Professionals Follow-up study (14-16), the Iowa Women's Health Study (17), the Cancer Prevention Study (18) and the Zutphen Elderly Study (19) have not shown any consistent associations between flavan-3-ol intake and CVD risk or risk factors such as blood pressure.
-Studies investigating associations between CVD risk and the intake of flavan-3-ol rich foods, in particular chocolate, did show beneficial effects (20-22), but the flavan-3-ol contribution from chocolate in the European population is very small (23) and it is likely that self-reported chocolate consumption acts mainly as a surrogate marker for a yet unidentified factor.
+Data from anthropological research in a population with high habitual intake of cocoa, the Kuna of Panama, suggest that flavan-3-ol intake can improve vascular function [13], but results from the Nurses Health Studies and Health Professionals Follow-up Study [14-16], the Iowa Women's Health Study [17], the Cancer Prevention Study [18], and the Zutphen Elderly Study [19] have not shown any consistent associations between flavan-3-ol intake and CVD risk or http://dx.doi.org/10.1016/j.freeradbiomed.2015.03.005